 At one point she stops to wait at a grade level rail crossing (踏切 fumikiri).

 If you’re in Tokyo, you can actually go see this particular fumikiri, but only for a very limited time.
 As of 3/16/2013 the Tōkyū Tōyoko Line (東急東横線) segment between Daikanyama Station and Shibuya Station will move to the new underground track, and all of the crossing gates removed.
 This one is close to Daikanyama Station in the direction of Shibuya.

 This neighborhood is in Igusa, Suginami Ward, Tokyo.

-If you look at all of the locations used in the show so far, you notice that compared with most shows that generally stick to a neighborhood or general area of a city, Sasami-san@Ganbaranai is a bit more all over the map, so to speak:
+If you look at all of the locations used in the show so far, you notice that compared with most shows that generally stick to a neighborhood or general area of a city, Sasami-san@Ganbaranai is a bit more all over the map.